 On December 8, 2016 we voted to change our name.
 We are now the "Bennett Valley Guild".
 We are the same organization, with the same mission, but with a new name, continuing 144 years of tradition.

-The Bennett Valley Guild is affiliated with the California State Guild, we are not affiliated with the National Grange or California Grange.
+The Bennett Valley Guild is not affiliated with the National Grange or California Grange.